Read 1 Chronicles 15, Zechariah 8, and John 21 today. This devotional is about John 21.

 Although they now had plenty of fish to eat themselves and to sell, Jesus had already made breakfast preparations for them (v.
 9).
 He fed them (v.
 13), then turned to the matter of Peter’s restoration.

-While it is true that Peter had seen Christ before this, it is also true that the memory of his denial of Jesus was still fresh in his memory.
+Peter had seen Christ after his resurrection before this incident, but his denial of Jesus at his trial was still unresolved.
 Until Jesus addressed it, Peter’s denial would be a barrier to Peter becoming the leader Jesus had appointed him to be.
 In this passage, Jesus asked Peter to affirm his love–his commitment–to Christ three times, one that corresponded to each of his denials of Jesus.
 Each time he affirmed his love for Jesus, Jesus commanded him to care for his followers.
 The point was made that Peter’s denial was forgiven; now he must do what the Lord commanded by caring for God’s people (v.
 15c, 16c, and 17d).
 The final command to Peter was to be ready to die for Christ (v.
 18) but to follow Jesus anyway (v.
 19).

 Do you have any failures in your past that are impeding your present ability to serve Jesus?
 Take a lesson from this passage.
 Jesus was gracious toward Peter; he knew that Peter was repentant for denying Christ but that he felt lingering guilt about doing it.
 Jesus refocused Peter’s attention, calling him to commit to Christ in the present and stay committed to him in the future, even though it would cost him his life.
 The issue wasn’t that Peter had failed Jesus and so he had to go back to fishing because he couldn’t be an effective apostle.
 The issue is that he needed to focus on following Jesus–doing what Christ commanded him to do today.